Attack on Camp Massart: The attack

 The Swedes were unable to use their vehicles which were stuck in the mud.
 Instead, they stormed the bridge, which was under fire from Camp Massart.
 By 08.30 the distance was close enough, 30 meters from the Camp Massart's main entrance, which was partially blocked, for the Swedes to make a charge.
 The advance party (Gullstrand) secured the flanks with two machine guns and 3rd Company's 2nd Platoon (Kamstedt) stormed into the big military base.
 The Swedes stormed straight for the main entrance, which they captured after a fierce hand-to-hand fighting.
 The Gendarmes now regrouped and at 09.30 they went into a violent counter-attack.
 The attack was directed against the Swedes' left flank and was supported by fire from the surrounding houses inhabited by European employees of the Katangan railway company BCK.
 The Gendarmes attacked with rage and the Swedes again entered into hand-to-hand fighting.
 At 1 pm, the UN headquarters announced that the Swedes had definitely captured the area around the main entrance but that it would take the whole day would to clear the rest of Camp Massart.
 A few hours later, however, it was announced that Camp Massart had fallen and that the Swedes had complete control over the Katangese stronghold.

 Aftermath

+During the attack on Camp Massart, one Swedish soldier was killed, private Lars Erik Öhrberg, and a few were wounded.
+Sergeant Leif Persson from Limhamn, 25, received a serious gunshot wound to the neck.
+Vice Corporal Erik Johansson, 29, from Tenhult, was injured by shrapnel in the right lung.
+Furir Jan Jonsson, 26, from Ramsele, was slightly wounded.
+Vice Corporal Leif-Ove Larsson, 20, from Vinberg, received minor shrapnel injuries.
+Vice Corporal Ove Eriksson, 21, from Stennäs in Västerbotten was also slightly wounded.
+Between 10 and 20 Katangese gendarmes were estimated to have died during the attack.
+The Swedes claimed to have taken eight prisoners, of which five were Europeans.
+Two snipers were caught red-handed.
+One of the captured Europeans claimed to be a "craftsman", had eight rifles.
+Another was wearing a Belgian paratrooper uniform and a blue beret of the type worn by UN soldiers.

 Two days of lighter battles followed with the clearing of other resistance strongholds in the city.
 On 18 December Secretary-General U Thant declared a unilateral ‘temporary ceasefire’ and Tshombe began to negotiate with the central government.
 During the December fightings, three Swedes were killed, while 13 were wounded.
 A moderate figure in accordance with professional analysts, given the opponent's firepower.
-During the attack on Camp Massart, one Swedish soldier was killed, private Lars Erik Öhrberg, and a few were wounded.
 In total during the December fighting, 21 UN troops were killed and 84 wounded.
 Among the Katangans, 206 Gendarmes were killed and an unknown number wounded.
 The 12th Swedish Battalion was demobilized and flown back to Sweden where the Army Command received them.